 Mohammad is a fourth-year Computer Science student at Lassonde and has been a student leader in a number of community organizations during his time at the School.

-From Frosh Leader to Social Director for the Student Government, Mohammad has been part of galvanizing the community at Lassonde.
+From Frosh Leader to President of the Student Government, Mohammad has been part of galvanizing the community at Lassonde.
 He is currently a senator in the YorkU Senate and a Male Ambassador for Women in Science and Engineering, supporting the school’s goal of gender balance.

 Joshua is a second-year Computer Engineering student whose knowedlge of financial markets is taking engineering beyond the technical.
 In high school Joshua was the founder of the Stock Trading Clubs and an executive member of the Science Club.